Charity group protests as Italy plans migrant voyage to Spain

 Italy brought fresh supplies to the Aquarius early on Tuesday ahead of the planned transfer of some of the migrants, who include more than 100 unaccompanied minors and seven pregnant women, to other boats.

-SOS Mediterranee said an approaching storm would bring with it waves of over 2 meters (6.5 ft) making any trip to Spain highly uncomfortable.
+SOS Mediterranee said an approaching storm would bring with it waves of over 2 metres (6.5 ft) making any trip to Spain highly uncomfortable.
+(Reporting by Crispian Balmer Editing by Andrew Heavens)